-Ways to protect you and your family in case of Coronavirus outbreak in US
+Ways to protect you and your family in case of coronavirus outbreak in US

-This came less than 24 hours after the CDC issued a stern warning to Americans that there could be an outbreak here in the U.S.
+This came less than 24 hours after the Centers for Disease Control issued a stern warning to Americans that there could be an outbreak here in the U.S.

 The CDC director said the most recent data raises the level of concern, and that is not a question of if, but when the virus will be widespread in the U.S.